|

 Do you know what are the strategies?
 Get me to coach you then.

 Count your mistakes: Yes how true.
-Can you imagine what
+Can you imagine

 would happen if u dont count and check on ur expenses?
 Bankrupt la.